chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

   - title: The Panoramic View of Lindos White Village and Acropolis – Scenic
   - title: The Saint Paul's Bay – Wild Nature Landscape
   - title: The Village and the Acropolis of Lindos - Top Landmark
-  - title: On the way back we drive through Faliraki, Kallithea
+  - title: On the way back we drive through Faliraki and Kallithea
   - title: Back to Rhodes Town / Cruise Port / or to your place
   - title: 'Duration: 5:00 hours'
     classes: bold